erikbuild/prusawire-klipper-config/README.md

 For the BTT SKR Mini E3, some further tuning likely needs to happen.
 Refer to [this guide](https://gist.github.com/clee/9108f7717defce8b1222698f816def0a#finding-the-right-stallguard-threshold) by clee on setting the correct stallguard threshold.

+## Input Shaper

+Some defaults have been provided, but they are no doubt unsuitable for your exact machine.
+We recommend following the [Klipper guide](https://www.klipper3d.org/Measuring_Resonances.html#measuring-the-resonances) on measuring resonances.

+### Y Axis Input Shaping

+This requires an external accelerometer (eg LDO Input Shaper) to be mounted to your heated bed.